 - Will I have to pay them back if the at-fault driver is found?

-All of these questions are legitimate concerns for a victim of a hit-an-run.
+All of these questions are legitimate concerns for a victim of a hit-and-run accident.
 First, you may be able to file under your own auto insurance policy.
 Many of them have uninsured and underinsured provisions that will pay out when there is an accident involving a vehicle (even if it’s not yours) for some of your losses.
-In Florida, there is a law that requires insurance policies to cover some of the damages regardless who is at fault.
+In Florida, there is a law that requires insurance policies to cover some of the damages regardless of who is at fault.
 Other states have similar provisions called Med Pay that will allow a person to claim their medical bills on their own insurance regardless of fault.

 Do I need an Attorney for a Hit-and-Run?